merciremi/remicodes/_fragments/2026-02-19-iterative-redesign.md

   - better use of the header and the footer

 I'll keep on working on this, but not as full-blown redesign, as big rewrites and I don't get along that well.
 But as plenty of small iterations, until I'm satisfied enough with it.

+But as to the future of the branch `redesign-2026`?
+It might end up like `redesign-2024`.
+Collecting dust on a shelf.